 All freshmen, sophomores, and juniors must be enrolled in a minimum of six classes.
-ROP classes are considered on-campus classes.
+ROP classes offered within the bell schedule are considered on-campus classes.
 However, courses at IVC or other community colleges will not be considered for the six-class minimum.
 Courses taken at a student's assigned high school are considered part of the 6 classes.